 ✅ How to Use:

-- Oral Consumption: Drink 2-3 cups of green tea daily to benefit from its antioxidant properties.
+- Oral Consumption: Drink 2–3 cups of freshly brewed green tea daily to benefit from its antioxidant-rich EGCG (epigallocatechin gallate), which may reduce DHT activity and improve scalp health.

-- DIY Green Tea Rinse: Brew a strong cup of green tea, let it cool, and use it as a final rinse after shampooing to promote scalp health.
+- DIY Green Tea Rinse: Brew a strong cup, allow it to cool, and use it as a final rinse after shampooing to soothe the scalp and reduce inflammation.

-- Topical Application: Look for shampoos or serums containing EGCG extract to enhance hair strength.
+- Topical Application: Look for hair serums, conditioners, or shampoos enriched with green tea or EGCG extract to strengthen hair and protect follicles.

 4. Edamame (Young Soybeans)